andrewei/HomeConnector/README.md

 # HomeConnector

-HomeConnector is a smart house system developed by one developer.
+HomeConnector is a smart house system under development.
-The project was/is made mainly for learning/testing out different technologies.
+The project was/is mainly made as a platform to test out different technologies.
-The code is not tested, and it is partly very hacky, but if the stars align correctly and it works it can be really cool :)
+The codebase is not tested, and it is partly very hacky, but if the stars align correctly and it works it can be really cool :)

 The system's main functionality is to synchronically play music from a local server to multiple clients